What To Do When Disability Insurance Companies Use Surveillance Evidence Against You

 - To see where you live, what you drive, how long you sit, stand, or walk during the interview

 - Did you have focus, concentration, or memory issues during the interview

 - How long did the interview last in relation to your sitting, standing, and walking tolerances

 If you agree to a field visit, you are inviting the insurance representative into your home or office.
 You waive your otherwise reasonable expectation of privacy during a field visit to which you consent.
-It becomes reasonable, then, to believe that this person will take note of what he sees or hears in your home or office.
+Then, it becomes reasonable to believe that this person will take note of what he sees or hears in your home or office.

-Note that insurers may legally conduct surveillance on you more than once if they choose to, and often surveil for multiple days in a row to eliminate the “I have good days and bad days” argument.
+Note that insurers may legally conduct surveillance on you more than once and often surveil for multiple days in a row to eliminate the “I have good days and bad days” argument.

 The Coalition Against Insurance Fraud estimates that fraud steals $80 billion a year across all lines of insurance.
 Insurance companies have a financial responsibility to their stockholders to pay only legitimate claims, which is why many use surveillance to identify and deny fraudulent claims.

 Insurance fraud can also hurt other policyholders.
 According to the FBI, insurance fraud can cost the average American family between $400 and $700 each year in the form of increased premiums.

 Surveillance can help you when your insurer is proactive about denying illegitimate claims—it keeps your premiums lower.